 Ritual abuse is characterized by dogmatic, extreme repeated abuse typically within a group setting.
 Children are frequently targeted and ideological beliefs are used to justify the crime and promote the belief system.
 It often involves secrecy, elements of mind control and indoctrination.
 The types of extreme abuse may be physical, sexual, emotional as well as spiritual.

 There is a wide variety of ideologies used to justify ritual abuse.
-Perhaps the best known and sensationalized is Satanism but many other belief systems are used as a guise including:
+Perhaps the best known and sensationalized is Satanism but many other belief systems are used as a disguise including:

 - White Supremacy